Alamin-Juma/fullstck-react-django/README.md

 ## adding new users using React forms
 ![](images/one.JPG)

-## editing a user on a certain ID
+## editing a user with a certain ID
 ![](images/edit.JPG)

-## routing to success page diplaying confetti for on submitting data for add/edit user.
-Then re-rotes back to home page fetching the updatesd data
+## Routing to the success page displaying confetti on submitting data for adding/editing a user.
+Then, re-routing back to the home page and fetching the updated data.
 ![](images/success.JPG)